 A Travel Agency Agreement will make it clear that:

-• The client authorises the travel agent to make bookings on their behalf
+• The client authorises the travel agent to make bookings on their behalf;

-• The terms and conditions of the travel service provider will apply to all bookings made by the travel agent on behalf of the client, including terms relating to cancellations and refunds
+• The terms and conditions of the travel service provider will apply to all bookings made by the travel agent, including clauses related to cancellations and refunds;

 Client Obligations